Sebastian54/SebaUtils/README.md

 # SebaUtils

+WARNING: THIS CODE IS WRITTEN ASSUMING THAT SEBAUTILSADV IS INSTALLED ALONGSIDE, IF NOT THEN ISSUES WILL RISE.

 SebaUtils has been written as a Server Management tool for our servers.
 It is not a mod, it is an MC Datapack written with 1.14.4 as the base version.